tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 **Cons**
 * We need to update update the Tenant Azure SE credentials

+**Cons**
+* Does it matter if it expires, k8s will run just fine its just client_id for tf so just throw it away and make a new one every time.

 ## To Deploy

 First, you need to get your Azure Tenant ID, Client ID, Client Secret, and Subscription ID.
 Follow the instructions in this [guide](./azure-credentials-setup.md) to retrieve these credentials from the Azure Portal.